Our adaptive clothing guide & collection

 Larger pockets.

-Magnetic zip – the end of the zip is magnetic allowing both sides to come together themselves so the zip can be pulled up.
+Magnetic zip: The end of the zip features a magnetic closure, allowing the two sides to come together on their own, making it easy to pull the zip up.

-Ring puller on the zip – ease of use for customers with low dexterity.
+Ring puller on the zip for ease of use for customers with low dexterity.

 Joggers